Education and Teaching

 The Master of Education (Special Educational Needs) is a postgraduate, off-campus, teacher education course focusing on professional studies in special education.

 We have several courses designed to address the wide diversity of educational backgrounds of students who are interested in teaching English.
-They are designed for experienced TESOL professionals wishing to develop their understanding of current practices as well as those seeking to obtain a teaching qualification in this area.
+They are designed for experienced TESOL professionals as well as those seeking to obtain a teaching qualification in this area.

 This course is designed for qualified and experienced TLOTE professionals who wish to reflect on, evaluate, and critique their practice, and who wish to develop their understanding of contemporary second language teaching in order to take on leadership roles in their workplace.